• You are here:

 General Information

-Q. When does this legislation come into force?
+When did this legislation come into force?

 Regulation 1924/2006/EC on nutrition and health claims made on foods came into force on 19th January 2007 and will apply from 1st July 2007.

-Q. What foods are covered by this legislation?
+What foods are covered by this legislation?

 All foods, including foods for particular nutritional uses (PARNUTS), natural mineral waters, water intended for human consumption and food supplements are covered by this Regulation.
 It applies to nutrition and health claims made in commercial communications, whether in the labelling, presentation or advertising of foods to be delivered as such to the final consumer, including foods which are placed on the market unpacked or supplied in bulk.